 If you are interested in reviewing the book, I can provide you with a draft version, one chapter at a time.
 The book currently has 10 chapters.
-The first chapter is a 12 page introduction and executive summary.
+The first chapter is the introduction and executive summary.
 It is available here as a PDF file: Adaptron and Binons - Introduction, V1.pdf

 If you provide useful feedback on a chapter, I will send you the next chapter when it is ready.